Homeland Security Group: Responsibilities

 In May 2014, the Director General of HSG made a witness statement on behalf of the government and the three main intelligence agencies for the Investigatory Powers Tribunal, in a legal case brought by advocacy groups including Privacy International, Liberty and Amnesty International, explaining the legal basis for the interception of electronic communications under the Regulation of Investigatory Powers Act 2000.
-This was characterized in the media as an explanation of how the security services can legally monitor "Facebook, Google and Twitter" usage by UK citizens.
+This was characterised in the media as an explanation of how the security services can legally monitor "Facebook, Google and Twitter" usage by UK citizens.

-HSG has a total staff of 1,061 as of 31st March 2021.
+HSG has a total staff of 1,061 as of 31 March 2021.

 Programmes

-The Preventing Violent Extremism strategy (Prevent), is a £140 million program run by HSG.
+The Preventing Violent Extremism strategy ("Prevent") is a £140 million programme run by HSG.

-In 2013, HSG stated that 500 people had gone through its Channel deradicalization program, including some considering participating in the Syrian civil war, steering some away from violent extremism.
+In 2013, HSG stated that 500 people had gone through its Channel deradicalisation programme, including some considering participating in the Syrian civil war, steering some away from violent extremism.